 The imminent introduction of an EU directive, Corps II, will introduce more suitable governance requirements for participants of occupational pension schemes.
-Still, it’ll even have a huge impact on contributors of smaller self-administered schemes, many of whom could be pressured out in their present-day pension shape.
+Still, it’ll even have a huge impact on contributors of smaller self-administered schemes, many of whom could be pressured out into their present-day pension shape.

 Pension specialists say the flow is neither warranted nor needed.